-completed on or after January 1, 2010.
+Within the selected top performing sample Gram Panchayats, the survey considered all completed works as of December 31, 2013, going back to cover works that were completed on or after January 1, 2010.
 The rationale for choosing a three year period for the survey was to be able to capture a combination of new and relatively old works.
-This would have the merit of allowing us to ascertain their durability (or non-durability, as the case may be) of works and also ensure that the works have had time to yield benefits (in the case of horticulture and afforestation), if at all.5 Even though the sample GPs do not represent GPs in the entire district, in terms of the MGNREGA works, the works in the survey constitute 7.53 % for all and ranging between 1% in Jalgaon and Nashik and as high as 53 % in Washim.6 Together, the MGNREGA works in the sample GPs accounted for 5% of all MGNREGA works in Maharashtra over the period 2010-2013 (Annex Table 2).
+This would have the merit of allowing us to ascertain their durability (or non-durability, as the case may be) of works and also ensure that the works have had time to yield benefits (in the case of horticulture and afforestation), if at all.
+Even though the sample GPs do not represent GPs in the entire district, in terms of the MGNREGA works, the works in the survey constitute 7.53 % for all and ranging between 1% in Jalgaon and Nashik and as high as 53 % in Washim.
+Together, the MGNREGA works in the sample GPs accounted for 5% of all MGNREGA works in Maharashtra over the period 2010-2013 (Annex Table 2).

 Sample households were identified for MGNREGA works through different approaches, depending on whether they were on private or public land.
 For works on private lands, the household of the owner of the land or that of the one who operates it was considered as the beneficiary household.
 In the case of these assets, only one beneficiary household was surveyed.
 For works on common property, selection of beneficiary households was based on spatial delimitation criteria, which entailed interviewing the two households that were either located closest to the asset or possessed or operated the land located closest to the asset.
-Overall, the survey includes interviews with 4881 beneficiary households and verification of 4266 assets spread across 100 GPs.7 Among the 4881 respondents, around 15% were women.8
+Overall, the survey includes interviews with 4881 beneficiary households and verification of 4266 assets spread across 100 GPs.6 Among the 4881 respondents, around 15% were women.7

-The survey was conducted in February and March, 2014, by 344 trained enumerators organized into twenty teams with 40 staff/faculty supervisors drawn from predominantly local agricultural colleges.
-The survey instruments, which were pretested and translated into Marathi, included a verification exercise, which required the teams to physically verify the asset.
-Teams were then required to identify beneficiary households for the interviews through a set of predetermined spatial selection criteria aimed at preventing an arbitrary choice of respondents (Appendix 1).
-The questionnaires were constructed to elicit the benefits as well as problems that users might associate with a particular
+The survey was conducted in February and March 2014, by 344 trained enumerators organized into twenty teams with 40 staff/faculty supervisors drawn from predominantly local agricultural colleges.
+The survey instruments, which were pretested and translated into Marathi, included a verification exercise, which required the teams to

-5 The notion of durability depends on the type of work.
+4 The notion of durability depends on the type of work.
 In the context of this study, we understand durability as something that does not get washed away or damaged seasonally and has a life beyond a year.

-6 The sample GPs account for six percent of all GPs in the sample blocks.
+5 The sample GPs account for six percent of all GPs in the sample blocks.
 In some sample blocks they cover around 3.6% of all GPs and in others it covers over 12% of all GPs in the block.
 In the case of Gadchiroli, one GP was located in a politically sensitive zone and was replaced with the GP that was next on the list of most works completed over the period 2010-2013.